p--q/TCU/README.md

   - It is useful when you want to switch the version of LibreOffice of API to use.

+## Known Issues

+- Anchors output by wtree() method other than services, interfaces, exceptions, Structs are invalid. ex. enum, Typedef.

+- wtree() method can be executed only once per process.

 ## Release notes

 2017-9-23 version 0.9.0 First release.